novynngsh/novynngsh/README.md

 Hello👋

 I'm Novi Yuningsih!
-- 👀 I’m interested in computer networking and cybersecurity worlds!
+- 👀 Interesting in computer networking and cybersecurity worlds!

 If interested, can reach me via dm instagram (@novynngsh) or visit my page and send me an email, okay?